Corona 2020 – forecast for the Costa del Sol Property Market?

 In 2012 we sold discounted properties to Swedes who then got an exchange rate of 8.18; 100,000 Euros cost SEK 818,000.
 At the beginning of May 2020, 100,000 Euros costs around SEK 1,070,000.
 That is, the currency was cheap in 2012, but expensive for Swedes in 2020.
 We can also predict that prices will undoubtedly go down this year.
 Demand will be low and mainly based on Spanish buyers.
 It takes some time for the market to find its bottom level before it goes up again and no one knows when it will turn.
 But personally, I think the recovery can go much faster this time around, as interest is still great.
 So the time to find “bargains” can be short.
 Our company has still sold homes during quarantine time – without being able to show them physically!

-As it is expensive for Swedish buyers, it is undoubtedly a golden opportunity for Swedes who want to sell their property – they get a lot more SEK per euro!
+As it is expensive for Swedish buyers, it is undoubtedly a golden opportunity for Swedes who want to sell their property.
+They get a lot more SEK per Euro!
 Those who are quick to adjust prices are those who will sell quickly.
 If you wait too long, the rest of the market will also adjust prices and it will be too late, as all prices have dropped.
 Prices will and are going down.
-This is bad news those who have bought property in the last two years and now want to sell.
+This is bad news for those who have bought a property in the last two years and now want to sell.
 The currency rate doesn’t help them that much.

-But those who bought in, for example, September 2017 had a exchange rate of 9.50 and now you get 10.70.
+But those who bought, for example, September 2017 had an exchange rate of 9.50 and now you get 10.70.
 So on the currency they make a profit of SEK 120,000 per 100,000 Euros, about 11%.
 This means, in simplified terms, that they can go down up to 11% in price without “losing” money.
 This option is not available to other European sellers who always dealt in Euros, so it is a benefit that has to be calculated in each specific case.

 StartGroup has good contact with currency traders that will give a better rate than the banks and do all transfers for free!
 Contact us for more info!

 If you are an investor, my tip is to have close contact with a well-established real estate agent in the area you are interested in.
-They will have a large network and often the“bargains” that come in don’t even go on the open market but are sold directly to buyers on the agents investor list.
+They will have a large network and often the “bargains” that come in don’t even get out onto the open market but are sold directly to buyers on the agents investor list.

 What will happen to all the Estate Agents?